ken-rubin/TGv1000/README.md

 Execute: "git clone https://github.com/ken-rubin/TGv1000.git", to get the code.
 Note that the above command creates a subdirectory from the current, active user directory.
+So there is no need to create a TGv1000 folder explicitly.

-Then execute: "npm install", from the root project folder to install all required local npm package dependencies.
+Navigate to the TGv1000 folder then execute: "npm install", from this root project folder to install all required local npm package dependencies.

 Running the project: